Frequently Asked Questions (FAQs)

 How long does the ACT test last?

-It will take about five and a half hours for the ACT session.
+It will take about five and a half hours for the ACT plus a half hour for instructions.
 These ACT subsections below already have about 40% more time than the regular ACT in order to accommodate the needs of deaf and hard of hearing participants.

 90 minutes for the English subsection